 - Slice the lemons into quarters

 - Place the lemons in your blender.
 Add the sugar and water and blend until smooth.
 This took about 15 seconds.
 Note: a food processor will also work for this.
+I recommend tasting the mixture to see if you want to add more sugar.

 - Strain the mixture through a mesh seive, pushing all the liquid through.
 Discard the solids.